 3. Hard Part

 A disconnected undercut can be made even more graphic with the addition of a hard part.
-While a regular part simply separates the hair into two different directions, a hard part adds a shaved line.
+While a regular part separates the hair in two different directions, a hard part adds a shaved line.
 The result is an eye-catching part that creates a clear distinction between each section of hair.

 4. Short Undercut

-If you would describe your personal style as “sharp” and “sleek”, this tight disconnected undercut may just be the next cut you request from your barber.
+If you would describe your personal style as “sharp” and “sleek,” this tight disconnected undercut may be the next cut you request from your barber.
 Polished and simple yet contemporary and edgy, this look ticks all the boxes of a stylish, modern haircut.
 It’s also a great option for gents who like disconnected pompadour styles but don’t have the volume to pull them off.